 Cabaret Revival

 The cancan continued to be danced in public balls in Paris throughout the mid-nineteenth century, during which time celebrity cancaneuses developed the cancan repertoire by assimilating steps from the popular polka, a couple dance from Bohemia, and performing more virtuosic movements, such as the high kick and le grand écart (the splits or jump-splits).
 In the 1880s and 1890s the dance underwent a revival in the cabarets of Montmartre, which sought to create a liberal, bohemian atmosphere that harked back to Paris of the 1830s and 1840s.
 At the Moulin Rouge, male and female dancers were employed to perform the cancan (often called the chahut or quadrille naturaliste in this period) on the dance floor, surrounded by the spectators.
-Their performances maintained the quadrille formation, incorporating solo improvisations which allowed dancers to showcase individual skills, such as le port d’armes, in which one hand held the leg in an upright position.
+Their performances maintained the quadrille formation, incorporating solo improvisations, which allowed dancers to showcase individual skills, such as le port d’armes, in which one hand held the leg in an upright position.

 The cabarets attracted modernist artists and writers, many of whom incorporated the cancan into their work.
 Most famously, Toulouse-Lautrec created a number of posters and paintings based on his regular visits to the Moulin Rouge, featuring dancers such as Jane Avril, La Goulue and Valentin le désossé.
 The writer Guy de Maupassant also frequented the Parisian cabarets, and the quadrille and chahut appear in his short stories.
 During this period, the cancan became increasingly associated with French identity, and particularly Revolutionary notions of liberty, both by French commentators and the many tourists who flocked to the Moulin Rouge.